 dtoverlay=miniuart-bt # you must include this line to move Bluetooth to another serial port because Bluetooth uses the serial port the GPS needs.

-dtoverlay=disable-wifi # only if you want to disable WiFi which may help the GPS reception.
+dtoverlay=disable-wifi # only if you want to disable WiFi which may help GPS reception.

 Save your edits with ctrl-o <return> then exit with ctrl-x